 There are a number of studies exploring how fermenting affects garlic’s bioactive constituents.
 One study showed garlic’s volatile compounds and alliin was not affected by fermentation, while another showed alliin decreased.

 Alliin is significant because it’s the compound from which allicin — the constituent credited with many of garlic’s health benefits — is derived.
 Allicin is formed from alliin through an enzymatic transformation when a garlic clove’s cells are crushed via cooking, chopping, mincing or chewing.
-Once created, garlic’s allicin content degrades rapidly.
+Allicin is a highly unstable compound that, once created, is easily degraded by heat, light and oxygen — all of which are factors present during fermentation.

-Allicin is also the compound responsible for garlic’s garlicky smell and taste.
-Fermenting tends to mellow out garlic’s flavor, so despite the studies, I think it’s very likely that allicin is reduced at least somewhat during fermentation.
+Allicin is also one of the main compounds responsible for garlic’s garlicky smell and taste.
+Fermenting tends to mellow out garlic’s flavor, so despite the studies to the contrary, I think it’s very likely that allicin is reduced at least somewhat during fermentation.

-The lost allicin may not be a bad thing, though, since the degradation produces sulfur-containing compounds, which have health benefits of their own.
+The lost allicin may not be a bad thing, though!
+The degradation of allicin produces new sulfur-containing compounds, which have health benefits of their own.
 According to Paul Bergner, author of The Healing Power of Garlic, “Allicin’s breakdown turns garlic into an entire pharmacy of new medicinal constituents.”

 Fermentation can make garlic more digestible and makes certain minerals and nutrients more bioavailable and absorbable by the body — potentially great news for those with sensitive tummies, IBS, GERD or FODMAP intolerance.